Bradford Era: History

 The Bradford Era was mentioned in testimony in United States v.
 Standard Oil, in which the government sued the company under the Sherman Antitrust Act of 1890; the case was argued at the 8th Circuit Court in Missouri in 1909.
 That decision was later taken to the Supreme Court in 1911 and upheld, in Standard Oil Co. of New Jersey v.
 United States, and led to the break-up of Standard Oil into 34 separate and competing companies.

 In 1919, the Bradford Era became the first newspaper in the country to offer profit-sharing to its employees.
 The move was directed and announced by J.W.
 Milligan, who was president and general manager of the paper and its company, Era Publishing Company.
 J. W. Milligan served on a committee to present President Warren G. Harding (who had also been a newspaperman) with a chair purchased with funds contributed by publishers across the country.
 He managed the paper until his death in 1931.
 The paper continued under Milligan's sons until it was sold to M.R.
 Shale.

 In 1938, M.R.
 Shale oversaw the merger of three Pennsylvania papers, the Era, Evening Star-Record, and the Sunday Herald under the Era Publishing Company.
 Shale had recently purchased the Era.

-In the 1990s, Bradford Publishing Company, which then owned Bradford Era, was owned in part by David Radler and Conrad Black.
+In the 1990s, Bradford Publishing Company, which then owned the Era, was owned in part by David Radler and Conrad Black.
 Radler and Black were investigated by US Securities and Exchange Commission (and Canadian authorities as well) for fraud.
 Part of their fraud involved the purchase and sale of various newspapers in the Bradford Publishing Company.
 They were eventually indicted and Radler settled with the SEC and with Sun-Times Media Group.

-In 2017 & 2018 Bradford Publishing Company acquired many local newspapers in Pennsylvania and New York, including Olean Times Herald, The Ellicottville Times, Chautauqua Star, and Springville Times.
+In 2017 and 2018, Bradford Publishing Company acquired many local newspapers in Pennsylvania and New York, including Olean Times Herald, The Ellicottville Times, Chautauqua Star, and Springville Times.
 Bradford Publishing Company is now owned by Community Media Group.

 Notable reporting

 In 1999, the Bradford Era joined several Pennsylvania newspapers in Project Open, a project to test the effectiveness of Pennsylvania's Sunshine Law and Right to Know Act, which required the release of requested public records.
 The newspapers' audits, through various requests to state and city government agencies, showed that many requests for public records were being denied, especially police records, telephone records, and salary records for school superintendents.

-In 2012, the Bradford Era reported on the trial of Samuel Slocum, a priest who was accused of having an inappropriate relationship with a minor.
+In 2012, the Era reported on the trial of Samuel Slocum, a priest who was accused of having an inappropriate relationship with a minor.

-In 2016, the Bradford Era reported that Zippo Manufacturing Company, which is located in Bradford, PA, made its 550 millionth Zippo lighter.
+In 2016, the Bradford Era reported that Zippo Manufacturing Company, which is located in Bradford, made its 550 millionth Zippo lighter.